Knowing the parts of a story are essential for getting your book right.

 - Game of Thrones by George R.R.
 Martin

 #2 – Setting

-The setting is when and where your story takes place.
+The setting of a story is when and where the events take place.

 Aside from the physical location and position in time, your setting can include: